The Walkley Dress

 The pleats on the front were also a worry, but turned out to be really simple to complete.
 They were more like tucks.
 The denim material is so sturdy that it was easy to tack in place and press well at every step.

 I think these may become my ‘uniform’ for craft days!
-I think I will have to make a trouser version for the winter though (I’m already imagining some navy polka dot material which could be used for the second pair…)IMG_20160829_164019Harry did become jealous of the sewing project during its production, and kept sitting or laying on the instructions.
+I think I will have to make a trouser version for the winter though (I’m already imagining some navy polka dot material which could be used for the second pair…)Harry did become jealous of the sewing project during its production, and kept sitting or laying on the instructions.
 When I moved the instructions out of the way so he couldn’t make any further holes in it with his claws, he decided to settle on the garment instead!

 Wabi Sabi – embracing the beauty of natural imperfections